holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.1 Holds Undifferentiated Functions

-A Circle’s Lead Link inherits any Accountabilities and controls any Domains defined on the Circle itself, just as if the Circle were only a Role and the Lead Link filled that Role.
+A Circle’s Lead Link inherits the Purpose and any Accountabilities on the Circle itself, and controls any Domains defined on the Circle, just as if the Circle were only a Role and the Lead Link filled that Role.
 However, this only applies to the extent that those Accountabilities and Domains have not been placed upon a Role within the Circle, or otherwise delegated.

 Further, the Lead Link may not define Policies that limit the Circle’s Roles, except via the Governance Process of the Circle.